Galser/kitchen-ec2/README.md

 # Purpose
 This repository contains the minimal code and instructions required to create an **AWS EC2** instance box with **Nginx** web server and check with **KitchenCI** that box indeed has Nginx inside.

-To learn more about the mentioned above tools and technologies -  please check section [Technologies near the end of the README](#technologies)
+To learn more about the mentioned above tools and technologies -  please check section [Technologies](#technologies)

 # Requirements

 You will need to have some applications installed - Packer, Git tools.
-For reference where to get them and how to install each one - please [check section](#technologies)
+For reference where to get them and how to install, please check section [Technologies](#technologies)

 # How to use